Spiritual Progress and Family of Origin Issues

 By Andrew Shykofsky

-During the early years of our lives, we were all subject to the attitudes and habits of our family of origin.
-Even if we were orphaned, we were still cared for by adults and thus were immersed in their ways of living for a long time, generally at least 18 years and often more.
-We were essentially powerless to absorb both the good ways and the dysfunctional ways of our families since we were children and teenagers without a lot of options regarding other places we could go.
+During the early years of our lives, we were all subject to the attitudes and habits of our family of origin, generally at least 18 years and often more.
+We were essentially powerless to absorb both the good and dysfunctional ways of our families since we were children and teenagers without a lot of options regarding where we lived.
 After marinating in the environment of our youth, we have invariably become just like our parents in a lot of ways.

 Those seeking to grow spiritually come from a few different camps.
 One camp is those that recognize their childhood was pretty messed up and they want to heal from the wounds that were caused by the terrible parenting they received.
 The positive side of this scenario is that the student acknowledges the faults of the parents easily.
 They aren’t so defensive and protective of the job their parents did.
 On the flip side, they can also struggle to forgive the wrongs done to them because their anger and righteousness prevent them from getting to the deeper realities of responsibility and forgiveness.